 Maybe we all need to say “Amen” and remind ourselves that not only was Jesus a refugee, our Christian history and our personal family histories are rooted in immigration.
 The result has been one of America’s greatest strengths.
 Let’s be sure immigration reform is real reform based on real data and not misleading propaganda meant to scare Christians into supporting very un-Christ-like policies.

 Our spiritual DNA is that of immigrants.
 Jesus may be the world’s most famous refugee [Matthew 2:13-23], but we were all strangers in a strange land [Exodus 22:21].
-Our society and Christianity have flourished in our nation of immigrants and together we’ve built a country that remains the envy of the world!
+Our society and Christianity have flourished in our nation of immigrants and together we built a country that became the envy of the world.
 Immigrants bring the economy up and crime down.
 So it’s exceedingly difficult to wrap your head around the hate and dehumanization aimed at immigrants.
 Maybe it’s not about immigrants.
 Maybe it’s about leaders who tell us to fear a false enemy because holding onto power through fear and division is time-tested and incredibly effective.
-It’s time for Christians to embrace immigrants and show them the love and care He calls us to abundantly share.
+It’s time for Christians to embrace immigrants and show them the love and care Jesus calls us to abundantly share.

 Learn how to register to vote and get a voter registration card.
 Find your state's registration deadline and how to confirm or change your registration.
 Click here to visit